-GOVT 125.
-Politics of Justice.
+- 125. Politics of Justice.
 An examination of issues relating to power, authority and liberty within the criminal justice system.
 Emphasis is on the case approach to the politics of criminal law and procedure.
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 126.

-GOVT 126.
 Politics and Lawyers.
 Examines and analyzes the pervasiveness of lawyers and their activities in political realities; what do lawyers do; politics of prosecution and defense; politics within the profession; professional mobility; politics of the judiciary; lawyers in government.
-Prerequisite: GOVT 001 or equivalent.
+Prerequisite: GOVT 1 or equivalent.
 Fall only.
-3 units.
+3 units. - 127.

-GOVT 127.
 Elements of International Law.
-While tracing the evolution of historical antecedents, centers upon modern literature in the field.
+While tracing the evolution of historical antecedents, the course will center upon modern literature in the field.
 The scope is broad and the problems vary, but among the areas to be studied are: 1) Is international law really law?; 2) historical foundations; 3) international legal institutions and structures; 4) supra-legal international orders, structures, and institutions and their meaning to international law; 5) world order and world law; and 6) an international "Bill of Rights."
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 129.

-GOVT 128.
-Environment and the Law.
-Environmental law offers students an opportunity to explore the legal process in an especially appealing and relevant substantive context.
-Although environmental law is in large measure the adaptation of traditional legal concepts and doctrines, the recent infusion of extensive litigation and innovative legislation represents an opportunity for meaningful public participation.
-The student is expected to become sufficiently familiar with the legal process to understand both its possibilities and limitations.
-Prerequisite: ENVS 111, or consent of instructor.
-Cross-listed as ENVS 128; only one may be counted for credit.
-3 units.

-GOVT 129.
 Special Studies in Public Law.
 Seminar introduces students to the investigation of questions in Public Law.
 Provides an opportunity to define a topic, conduct research and present findings.
 May be repeated for credit with different topic.
 3 units.

-GOVT 129A.
-Special Studies in Public Law.
-A seminar to introduce students to the investigation of questions in Public Law.
-Provides an opportunity to define a topic, conduct research and present findings.
-3 units.
+International and Comparative Politics

-GOVT 130.
-International Politics.
+- 130. International Politics.
 Basic junior-level course in International Relations.
 Current international tensions; the motivating forces influencing world politics; and the role of diplomacy and international organizations in resolving conflicts.
-3 units.
+3 units. - 131.

-GOVT 131.
 International Organization.
-Examines human efforts to create supranational organizations to promote world peace and prosperity.
+Course examines human efforts to create supranational organizations to promote world peace and prosperity.
 The focus will be on social, political, and economic activities and problems which have developed and proliferated since the end of the second World War.
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 132.

-GOVT 132.
 War and Peace in the Nuclear Age.
-Covers the discovery of atomic fission, the development of the atomic bomb and the evolution of U.S. nuclear weapons and strategy from 1945 to the present.
+This course covers the discovery of atomic fission, the development of the atomic bomb and the evolution of U.S. nuclear weapons and strategy from 1945 to the present.
 It examines political, strategic, bureaucratic, economic and cultural forces that have shaped U.S. nuclear policy since Hiroshima.
 The problem of international security in the Nuclear Age is also addressed.
-3 units.
+3 units. - 133.

-GOVT 133.
 American Defense and National Security.
-Analyzes U.S. security policy, looking at the structure and ideologies of the security system, the requirements of national defense, and the roles played by conventional and nuclear weapons in protecting and promoting American security.
-3 units.
+This course will analyze U.S. security policy, looking at the structure and ideologies of the security system, the requirements of national defense, and the roles played by conventional and nuclear weapons in protecting and promoting American security.
+3 units. - 135.

-GOVT 134.
-War, Peace and the Mass Media.
-This seminar course is concerned with the relationship of mass media to war and the possibilities for peace, with emphasis on recent concepts of political communication.
-Cross-listed as JOUR 134; only one may be counted for credit.
-3 units.

-GOVT 135.
 American Foreign Policy.
 The institutions, practices and development of American foreign policy; the interaction of domestic and foreign factors on the formulating of American foreign policy since World War II.
-Prerequisite: GOVT 001 or equivalent.
-3 units.
+Prerequisite: GOVT 1 or equivalent.
+3 units. - 138.

-GOVT 136.
-International Political Economy.
-Analyzes the interaction between politics and economics at the international level.
-Covers basic theoretical approaches; historical evolution of international economy; creation and role of international financial institutions; development issues; globalization and integration.
-3 units.

-GOVT 137.
-Nationalism.
-Focuses on major theories of nationalism.
-Examines the literature dealing with theories explaining the emergence of nationalism and its political consequences; develops a comprehensive set of empirical indicators of nationalism, together with several working hypotheses regarding political manifestations of nationalism; provides the analytic frame for understanding nationalism; and applies theories to explain political behaviors of nations.
-Prerequisite: GOVT 035 or GOVT 130 or instructor permission.
-3 units.

-GOVT 138.
 U.N.
 Simulation.
-A seminar experience for upper level Government and International Relations concentration majors.
-Students will prepare for and participate in a national intercollegiate model UN conference.
-Note: Course repeatable with instructor permission.
-Prerequisite: Junior standing or above, a minimum 3.0 GPA in the major, GOVT 130 and/or GOVT 140, or instructor permission.
-3 units.
-GOVT 139.
+Course examines key international issues by simulating the United Nations process.
+3 units. - 139.
 Special Studies in International Politics.
 A seminar to introduce students to the investigation of questions in International Politics.
 Provides an opportunity to define a topic, conduct research, and present findings.
-May be repeated for credit with instructor permission.
-Prerequisite: Government major or instructor permission.
+May be repeated for credit with permission of instructor.
+Prerequisite: Government major or permission of instructor.
 3 units.